Moscow theater hostage crisis: In popular culture

 In 2003, HBO broadcast Terror in Moscow, a documentary directed by Dan Reed.
 Interviews with hostages and footage taken inside and outside the theater during the crisis are shown.

 In 2004 a documentary by the BBC's Horizon investigated the gas that was pumped into the theater.

 A Russian DLC released in 2005 for Postal 2 known as "Штопор ЖжОт" (Corkscrew Rules) contains a reference to the attack, in a mission where the protagonist must defend himself from terrorists and police during an attack in a theater.

 The 2006 play In Your Hands is based on the events of the Moscow theater siege, written by Natalia Pelevine, opened in London at the New End Theatre.
 In April 2008, Pelevine said that Russian authorities had banned the play following its Russian debut in the city of Makhachkala, the capital of Dagestan near Chechnya.

 The play We Declare You a Terrorist, by Tim J. Lord and based upon the attack, premiered at the 2009 Summer Play Festival.

 The 2015 first-person shooter game Tom Clancy's Rainbow Six Siege cites the crisis and FSB response as an inspiration for their hostage rescue game mode.

 Part III Episode 6 of the Netflix Spanish drama series Money Heist (La Casa de Papel) contains spoken references to the theater crisis and the use of halothane gas, with critique of Putin's indifference to the fates of the hostages and hostage-takers.
 In the series, Spanish authorities eventually use halothane gas to assault a bank during a hostage crisis.

-In Season 1 Episode 9 of FBI: International, Bulgarian authorities nearly use poison gas to resolve a hostage-taking in a theater in Sofia, which the Federal Bureau of Investigation, sent to assist Bulgarian authorities, strongly objects to.
+In Season 1 Episode 9 of FBI: International, Bulgarian authorities nearly use poison gas to resolve a terrorist hostage-taking in a theater in Sofia, which the Federal Bureau of Investigation, sent to assist Bulgarian authorities, strongly objects to.
 The standoff is ultimately resolved without the gas being deployed.

 The 2020 film Conference (Конференция) follows theater crisis survivor Natasha (Natalya Pavlenko) who returns to the theater to hold a memorial, finally able to confront her survivor's guilt and her estranged daughter and husband.
 The film is by Russian writer and director Igor I. Tverdovskiy.

 Christopher Nolan's movie Tenet, released in August 2020, opens with a prologue that fans and critics have speculated is based on the attack.